sholick/bitbot/README.md

 2. Trade functionality on Binance using personal credentials
 3. Setting up price alert and watchlist

-To receive dialogflow webhooks, you will need a working domain to receive and send the API calls.
+To receive dialogflow webhooks, you will need a working domain to receive and send the API calls.<br/>
-If you don't have one, try [ngrok.io](ngrok.io)
+If you don't have one, try [ngrok.io](https://ngrok.io) for free.

 **See it in action!** [Click here](https://chanvictor.io)<br/>